 The truth is markets are changing and digital signage is a part of how businesses are evolving.
 You can’t stay static in a dynamic world and expect to keep reaching the same levels of success.
 You want to try and alleviate their fear of change, but also make it clear that continuing to ignore the importance of digital signage can produce much scarier results.

-Talk about the Competition
+5. Talk about the Competition

 Provide real examples of how your direct competitors are using this tool to improve their business.
 On that same note, also address competitors who are not be using digital signage to its full potential and outline how you would avoid those same pitfalls.

-Discuss the User Experience
+6. Discuss the Audience Experience

 It is the job of management to worry about numbers.
 While you are making your digital signage pitch, they are probably thinking “What is this going to cost us?”
 That is why it is especially important to focus on the experience this will create for the viewers/audience of digital signage.

-Outline Customer Expectations
+7. Outline Customer Expectations

 Not having a visual communication solution like digital signage creates the impression of a company where the user experience isn’t a top priority and that you are using outdated methods.

-Have a Clear Plan for Implementing Digital Signage
+8. Have a Clear Plan for Implementing Digital Signage

 As you prepare your digital signage pitch, you may want to stop and ask yourself some key questions:

 Think about whether your company is ready to hit the ground running or whether there will be a learning curve.
 If you don’t have direct access to the necessary skill set, you will want to formulate a plan for addressing this gap.

 Prepare a timeline that’ll give management a clear picture of exactly what is involved when implementing digital signage and the implications.

 Again, digital signage will certainly produce clear and quantitative results, but numbers won’t necessarily paint the whole picture.
 Take the time to prepare a clear plan for measuring ROI so that you can support its success against clear standards.

 The bulk of your digital signage pitch should focus on knowing your audience, catering your argument to them and addressing specific fears.
 Putting these three strategies in place will appeal to management and win you the approval to implement digital signage.